July 1, 2026

 Annual Indexation of Skilled Visa Salary Requirements

-The Australian Government will continue to index skilled visa salary thresholds annually in line with wage growth across the Australian labour market.
-This policy aims to ensure that skilled migrant wages remain competitive with Australian workers and prevents the undercutting of local salaries through migration programs.
+The Australian Government indexes skilled visa salary thresholds annually in line with wage growth across the Australian labour market.
+This policy ensures that skilled migrant wages remain competitive with those of Australian workers and prevents the undercutting of local salaries through migration programmes.
+Employers and HR teams should factor annual threshold reviews into their long-term workforce planning.

 Key Contacts